Call for Papers

 - Technical Level of talk: on a 1-none to 5-all the way down the rabbit hole **

 - Detailed Description: the most important part of your submission.
 You need to provide detailed information that demonstrates your knowledge of your topic and how you will present it to the audience.
-Do not rely on your abstract to be enough for the review committee.
+Do not rely on your abstract to be enough for the reviewers.
 It isn’t.
 If your talk will include demos, new exploits, tool releases or audience interactions, please include details.

 - Why do you feel this submission is a good fit for Kernelcon?